eh3rrera/ocpj8-notes/07-Use-Java-SE-8-Date-Time-API/3-Define-and-create-and-manage-date-based-and-time-based-events-using-Instant-Period-Duration-and-TemporalUnit.md

 Duration timeSpan = Duration.between(ld1,ld2); //Difference in hours, minutes, seconds
 ````

-[TemporalUnit](https://docs.oracle.com/javase/8/docs/api/java/time/temporal/TemporalUnit.html) is an interface that represents an unit of date-time, like years, months, days, hours, minutes and seconds.
+[TemporalUnit](https://docs.oracle.com/javase/8/docs/api/java/time/temporal/TemporalUnit.html) is an interface that represents a unit of date-time, like years, months, days, hours, minutes and seconds.
 It doesn't represent the amount of the unit.
-Its implementation is the class [ChronoUnit](https://docs.oracle.com/javase/8/docs/api/java/time/temporal/ChronoUnit.html), that contains enum constants like:
+Its implementation is the class [ChronoUnit](https://docs.oracle.com/javase/8/docs/api/java/time/temporal/ChronoUnit.html), which contains enum constants like:
 * NANOS - Unit that represents the concept of a nanosecond
 * SECONDS - Unit that represents the concept of a second.
 * HALF_DAYS - Unit that represents the concept of half a day.
 * MILLENNIA - Unit that represents the concept of a millennium.
 For the ISO calendar system, it is equal to 1000 years.

 And almost any other time unit you can imagine.
-It has some helpful methdos like `between()`.
+It has some helpful methods like `between()`.
 For example, if you need to find the number of years between two dates:
 ````java
 ChronoUnit.YEARS.between(date1, date2):
 ````